 This was the question that I REALLY wanted the answer to.
 It seemed interesting to me that they would pick a white man to direct an episode about the sex-trafficking of Black girls AND the racial microaggressions thrown towards the mothers by the Seattle Police officers called to the scene.

 Long story short, directors are given slots, and you don’t know which episode you’ll be directing until it’s your time to come on board.
 Talk about a surprise, right?
 Even Medico was a bit surprised with the episode he pulled.
-However, it’s hard to move directors once their spots are in there slots.
+However, it’s hard to move directors once their spots are in their slots.

 However, Paris Barclay, who serves as an executive producer, believed that Medico had the talent and ability to tell the story in a way that would stay true, and that he would do the work necessary to create art that caused conversations.
 And good grief, he did.